Global oil majors see surge in Indian demand for natural gas

 The Indian market looks set to grow, however.

+Exxon signed a memorandum of understanding with India's biggest state-owned oil refining company Indian Oil Corporation Ltd IOC.NS on Monday to explore "new models of delivering cost-effective natural gas in India."

+"We see great potential here," Bill Davis, lead country manager of South Asia at ExxonMobil, said in a statement.

-Exxon has a deal to supply LNG to Petronet LNG Ltd PLNG.NS, India's biggest gas importer, under a long term agreement from its Gorgon Project in Australia.
+Exxon also has a deal to supply LNG to Petronet LNG Ltd PLNG.NS, India's biggest gas importer, under a long-term agreement from its Gorgon Project in Australia.

-Clarke said Exxon was signing gas supply deals with various parties and was keen to strengthen its foothold in India, which needs fuel to power its economic expansion.
+India currently consumes 166 million standard cubic metres per day (mscmd) of gas out of which half is met through LNG imports, according to government data.

 India's current gas consumption is not a true reflection of its demand potential as the nation lacks infrastructure to transport gas.
 Most of its LNG import infrastructure is located in the western part, leading to higher gas consumption there compared with the rest of country.